dalpay/MusicClassification/README.md

 # Music Classification
-This repo contains modules for music classification.
-# Musical Instrument Classification
 This repo contains modules for music classification tasks.
 The file `audio_classify.py` contains functions to preprocess audio files, extract features, and train classifiers.
 The file `figures.py` contains functions to